h2oai/mli-resources/README.md

 ### Testing Explanations

 One way to test generated explanations for accuracy is with simulated data with known characteristics.
 For instance, models trained on totally random data with no relationship between a number of input variables and a prediction target should not give strong weight to any input variable nor generate compelling local explanations or reason codes.
 Conversely, you can use simulated data with a known signal generating function to test that explanations accurately represent that known function.
-Examples of testing explanations with simulated data are available [here](https://github.com/h2oai/mli-resources/tree/master/lime_shap_treeint_compare).
+Detailed examples of testing explanations with simulated data are available [here](https://github.com/h2oai/mli-resources/tree/master/lime_shap_treeint_compare).
+A summary of these results are available [here](https://www.oreilly.com/ideas/testing-machine-learning-interpretability-techniques).

 ### Webinars/Videos